nathanj29/FancyFlicker/README.md

 When a game processes raw stick inputs, it often ensures the ones with a magnitude bigger than 1 are corrected by clamping their pressure value back over the outer ring of a circle with a magnitude of 1.
 This helps preventing too strong inputs that would lead to faster diagonal movements or unusual camera speeds.
 In such cases, having some degree of radial deviation ensures you can always reach this outer circle, for every input directions and with the strongest input you should be able to give !

 On PC, _Journey_ with its stick input processing logic however completely bypasses the ridiculously huge horizontal and vertical axis deadzones ; acting as if a game-processed pressure of 0% starts at 29.689% raw stick input, for either axis.
-This leads to clamped inputs not being inscribed under the shape of a circle, but instead **an extended square with rounded corners**, where the arching starts at the edges of the horizontal and vertical axis deadzones: This shape corresponds to the **dashed line** you can view on this tool, and it represents a magnitude of 1 for every directions (or to put it simply: the expected range of motion to reach for _Journey_) !
+This leads to clamped inputs no longer lying on the circumference of a circle, but instead on **an extended square with rounded corners**, where the arching starts at the edges of the horizontal and vertical axis deadzones: This shape corresponds to the **dashed line** you can view on this tool, and it represents a magnitude of 1 for every directions (or to put it simply: the expected range of motion to reach for _Journey_) !

-    Image de la dashed line...
+    dashed line image to add here...

-This dashed line shape is a problem for diagonal inputs because even with some stick radial deviation, most brand new controllers will not be able to reach it fully in every direction !
-For the camera this could in theory be a light speed issue, however for some reason on PC **the right stick doesn't even apply clamping at all to stick positions with a magnitude exceeding 1** (but the left stick does !).
+This dashed line shape is a problem for diagonal inputs because even with some stick radial deviation, most controller brands with new sticks won't be able to reach it fully in every directions !
+For the camera this could in theory be a speed issue, however for some reason on PC **the right stick doesn't even apply clamping at all to stick positions with a magnitude exceeding 1** (but the left stick does !).
 This means with a right stick that has a really strong radial deviation it becomes possible to move the camera abnormally fast (yet nowhere near as fast as with a mouse of course).

 For most controllers it should still be possible to maintain 100% sideways pressure on the camera while also moving it a little up or down in-game (just peaking out of the vertical axis deadzone) !
 If you were to succeed in giving a raw input of (X=1, Y=1), the right stick would give a camera speed corresponding to the maximal magnitude of 1.41 !
 The camera would then be moving at x1.41 times its theoretical max speed.
 This can result in some controllers being more advantageous to others for _Journey_.

 I have a theory clamping was removed from the PC port on the right stick to allow for quicker mouse movements...

     PS versions have a different clamping system ?

-    Left stick... :
-    due to the radial deviation being quite light for most controllers, the left stick may be moving a little more slowly than it could in theory.
-    Si les développeurs d’un jeu souhaite corriger cette anomalie, alors ils corrigent la réponse carrée en normalisant le vecteur (X, Y) : ils calculent la magnitude du déplacement (√(X² + Y²)) et, si elle dépasse 1 (donc en diagonale), ils réduisent X et Y proportionnellement pour que la distance reste dans un cercle de rayon 1.

 ## Golden lines
 2 golden lines are displayed on the tool.
 Entering a golden line or moving past it with the stick and reaching the blue colored background is considered being outside the vertical axis deadzone.